What does an assistant designer do?

 Graphic Design Assistants help graphic designers in creating art, fulfilling orders, and managing the studio.
 They may be budding graphic designers looking for industry experience or creative professionals interested in getting into the graphic designing industry.
 They should be familiar with the different tools and concepts involved in graphic design.
 Graphic Design Assistants help lead graphic designers to complete different activities.
 They may assist by lining, coloring, rendering, and adding finishing touches to the designs.
 They may also be in charge of packaging physical art and booking shipments to buyers.
 Graphic Design Assistants should be able to showcase their creative prowess.
 They are welcome to pitch in designs, critique art, and provide input.

 These skill sets are where the common ground ends though.
-An assistant designer responsibility is more likely to require skills like "trend research," "garment construction," "plm," and "auto cad."
-Whereas a graphic design assistant requires skills like "graphic design," "cad," "customer service," and "photography."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an assistant designer are more likely to require skills like "trend research," "garment construction," "plm," and "auto cad."
+On the other hand, a job as a graphic design assistant requires skills like "graphic design," "cad," "customer service," and "photography."
+As you can see, what employees do in each career varies considerably.

 In a graphic design internship, one of the primary responsibilities is to accomplish tasks while under the supervision of more experienced colleagues.
 An aspiring graphic designer may use this opportunity to observe and participate in designing for various industries, handle different clients, participate in creative meetings, and learn strategies from experts.
 Furthermore, there may also be technical tasks involving research and analysis, gathering materials, coordinating with vendors, and producing reports and other necessary documentation.
 They may also be responsible for maintaining a database and responding to calls and inquires.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that assistant designer responsibilities requires skills like "tech packs," "line sheets," "trend research," and "garment construction."
-But a graphic designer internship might use skills, such as, "graphic design intern," "blog posts," "adobe creative suite," and "photography."
+For example, resumes show us that assistant designer responsibilities requires skills like "tech packs," "line sheets," "trend research," and "garment construction."
+But a graphic designer internship might use other skills in their typical duties, such as, "graphic design intern," "blog posts," "adobe creative suite," and "photography."

 Graphic designer interns may earn a lower salary than assistant designers, but graphic designer interns earn the most pay in the professional industry with an average salary of $41,614.
-On the other side of things, assistant designers receive higher paychecks in the construction industry where they earn an average of $57,526.
+On the other hand, assistant designers receive higher pay in the construction industry, where they earn an average salary of $57,526.graphic designer interns earn similar levels of education than assistant designers in general.
+They're 1.8% less likely to graduate with a Master's Degree and 0.1% less likely to earn a Doctoral Degree.Assistant designer vs. Graphic designer/production

 A Graphics Designer in production is the person in charge of designing and interpreting ideas pointed out by the client or the company.
 The graphics designer must use market standard applications and techniques to produce attention-grabbing designs intended to market a product, service, or company.
 Graphic designers are an integral part of a company's digital marketing, especially over the internet.
 The graphic designer must have a good eye for style, typesetting, and the use of colors.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from assistant designers resumes, they are more likely to have skills like "tech packs," "line sheets," "trend research," and "garment construction."
-But a graphic designer/production might have skills like "graphic design," "art direction," "adobe indesign," and "signage."
+The required skills of the two careers differ considerably.
+For example, assistant designers are more likely to have skills like "tech packs," "line sheets," "trend research," and "garment construction."
+But a graphic designer/production is more likely to have skills like "graphic design," "art direction," "adobe indesign," and "signage."

 A graphic designer of marketing specializes in developing creative imagery as part of a company's marketing efforts.
 Their responsibilities typically revolve around coordinating with the marketing team to share insights and strategies, conceptualizing designs in adherence to objectives and deadlines, and preparing presentations.
 One may also subject designs into various revisions and edits as needed.
 Furthermore, as a graphic designer, it is also essential to keep abreast of the latest trends and have an understanding of the target audience.